 Arrival in Capileira, situated at an elevation of 1436m.
-This, the main village of the Alpujarras, still displays its charming history as a former Moorish settlement: white-washed houses clinging to the hillside, tiny squares with fountains, and a mysterious network of steep, narrow lanes.
+This beautiful village of the Alpujarras still displays its charming history as a former Moorish settlement: white-washed houses clinging to the hillside, tiny squares with fountains, and a mysterious network of steep, narrow lanes.

 Challenge: Arrival in the Alpujarras.